 Here the command selects the host “192.168.0.100”, do an “AND” operation to the condition: port 80 “OR” port 443.
 Specifically, HTTP or https traffic from & to host(192.168.0.100) is captured and displayed.
 Remember HTTP runs on port 80 & https on 443.

 This lab demonstrates on dumping the all the data between the target.
 Tcpflow dumbs all data into the current working folder(execute the command:pwd to know your current present working directory).
 So let’s create a folder for dumping the data and then execute tcpflow.

 Step 2: Change to the new directory

 You can see all files being dumped into the directory with the host we have given as the beginning of the filename.

-The advantage from this tool is that any clear text data like http authentication or telnet connection or smb authentication etc will be visible to you.
-Once you dump all the traffic, you can view it later and analyze it at a later point of time and what not ?
-You can load it to wireshark or any tool like xplico for forensic analysis etc.
+The advantage from this tool is that any clear text data like HTTP authentication or telnet connection or smb authentication etc will be visible to you.
+Once you dump all the traffic, you can view it later and analyze it at a later point in time and whatnot?
+You can load it to Wireshark or any tool like xplico for forensic analysis etc.

 Try for yourself, start tcpflow, and go to any HTTP site(not facebook or twitter) maybe your local router login page.
 Give password and analyze the tcpflow output.